meh-pavan/Cardiac-prediciton-in-newborn-babies/README.md

 - The system includes logging mechanisms to debug API requests and predictions.
 - Data visualization tools help in understanding model performance and trends.

-## License
-This project is open-source and available under the MIT License.

 ## Contact
-For any inquiries or issues, please reach out via email at your.email@example.com.
+For any inquiries or issues, please reach out via email at pavan.macha46@gmail.com